saurabh-hote/cs733/assignment-3/README.md

 Saurabh Hote 13305R008

-Note:
-Coded and tested for the leader election part and log synchronization.
-The code is ready with integration of memcached key value store.
-However some parts still need to be tested throughly.
-I will need a couple of more days to complete the testing.

 # Description
 This piece of work is an implementation of Raft protocol for distributed consensus.
 The reference paper can be found at https://ramcloud.stanford.edu/raft.pdf
 In Raft, consistency is achieved by ensuring that if any server has applied a particular log entry to its state machine, then no other server may apply a different command for the same log index.